Iowa court: Abortion not protected by state constitution

 Yet more recently, she stopped short of specifying similar exceptions.
 “I’m not going to set any parameters,” she told reporters.

-Iowa Department of Public Health data shows there were 4,058 abortions in Iowa in 2020 — 835 by surgical procedure and 3,222 by medication.
+Iowa Department of Public Health data shows there were 4,058 abortions in Iowa in 2020 — 835 surgical abortions and 3,222 by medication.
 That was an increase over the previous year when 3,566 abortions were reported.
 Iowa averaged just under 3,500 abortions a year from 2015 to 2019.

 Court documents show Planned Parenthood performs about 95% of Iowa abortions.
 Surgical and medical abortions may be obtained in clinics in Des Moines and Iowa City.
 Medication abortions are provided in other clinic locations including Ames, Council Bluffs and Sioux City.